 ANSWER: Euthanasia is illegal in the United States.
-As of 2014, assisted suicide is legal in four U.S. states (New Mexico, Oregon, Vermont and Washington).
+As of 2015, assisted suicide is legal in four U.S. states (California, Oregon, Vermont and Washington).
 A Montana Supreme Court ruling in 2010 left the status of assisting suicide in that state ambiguous.
 In August 2015 the New Mexico Court of Appeals struck down a lower-court ruling establishing physician-assisted suicide.
 The case is now under appeal at the New Mexico Supreme Court.
 Assisted suicide is also legal in Albania and Luxembourg.

 Active euthanasia, commonly referred simply as euthanasia, is legal in the Netherlands and Belgium.
 Colombia also allows legalized voluntary euthanasia.